GrinonBarrett/Taksidos/To Do.md

 * Create a spell to help cure a creature of a diease.
 * Create a spell where the caster conjures shooting stars to be directed each round.

-Wall of Denial
-A wall which can stop ranged missiles and attacks from spells if cast at half or lower tier.
-Can also potentially stop other magical effects from bypassing.
-If cast high enough, it can stop siege weapons.

 Curation
 A creature you touch performs a [Fort] save for each disease which afflicts them, gaining a bonus for the spell's tier.
 A critical success will cure the creature of the disease regardless.